LGBTQ+ Information For You

 We as a practice will ensure you get called in for your screening opportunities as long as you stay registered with us, but we do need to know your assigned gender at birth to ensure you get called in at the right time.
 NHS screening Guidance for Trans Patients further information can be found GOV.UK and at Cancer Research UK

-A new NHS number can take over 4 weeks to come through to us, once we notify PCSE.
+A new NHS number can take approximately 6 months to come through to us (this time duration is because of PCSE and not the practice), once we notify PCSE which we will do within 4 weeks of receiving your request.
 Once we receive your new NHS number, we will create a new registration for you at the practice within 5 days, and will aim to merge your old records to your new records in a timely manner.
 (If you have any concerns with this, please contact the practice and speak to a doctor).
 You should be informed of your new NHS number by PCSE.
 If you do not receive, please contact us and we can give it to you.
 You may need to inform any hospitals you are under of your new NHS number so they can update your records.

 Sexual Health Services